Nandalar River

 Nandalar (நண்டலாறு) is a branch river of Cauvery River and flowing between Tiruvarur district and Mayiladuthurai district of the Indian state of Tamil Nadu.
 It act as a border line for Thiruvarur and Mayiladuthurai Districts.

-Meaning
+Etymology

-Nandalaru => Nandu(Crab)+Kal(Rock)+Aaru Crab's Fossil in Rock found in this river.
+As per the local peoples, Nandalaru => Nandu(Crab)+Kal(Rock)+Aaru Crab's Fossil in Rock found in this river.
 So this river got the name as Nandalaru.

 Origin

 Nandalar is a branch of River Cauvery.Nandalar river split from Cauvery near Kumbakonam and it flown through Kumbakonam, Komal, Avazhikkarai, Nallaathur.
-It drained in Bay of Bengal between Chandrapadi and Tharangambadi.
+It drained in Bay of Bengal between village Chandrapadi and Tharangambadi.